 We are living through the Global Digital Revolution.
 Farmers check crop prices online, small business owners interact with customers via social media, and manufacturers deploy robotics to make higher quality goods at a faster pace.

 Technological disruption requires more complex skills and workforce retraining, both for blue-collar and white-collar jobs, and at a scale that we are just beginning to comprehend.
 In this context, new approaches for learning are needed.
-IFC—a sister organization of the World Bank and the largest global development institution focused exclusively on the private sector in developing countries—in collaboration with L.E.K.
-Consulting will launch a new report on Digital Skills in Sub-Saharan Africa: Spotlight on Ghana.
-The report will be launched on May 8 in Accra, Ghana to a select audience of experts.
-There will be a fireside chat and presentation of key findings of the report, as well as a panel discussion followed by a plenary session.
+IFC in collaboration with L.E.K.
+Consulting produced a new report on Digital Skills in Sub-Saharan Africa: Spotlight on Ghana.
+The report was launched on May 8 in Accra, Ghana to a select audience of experts.
+There was a fireside chat and presentation of key findings of the report, as well as a panel discussion followed by a plenary session.

 Advancing digital skills education will help to meet the increasing labor market demands driven by economic growth and digitization and automation of agriculture, manufacturing and services.
 Digital skills can enhance employability by aligning with employer requirements and prepare students for the next generation of jobs.
 The private sector and public sector education systems can work collectively to implement innovative solutions that will bridge the existing digital skills gap.
 Digital skills are an essential part of human capital development and contribute to the World Bank global efforts to accelerate more and better investments in people for great equity and economic growth.